aidanbell/WSL_InstallFest/WSL_InstallFest.md

 Once it's finished downloading and installing, click Launch to open a new terminal!
 At first, it will take a second to install and get set up, but eventually it will ask you for a new username and password.
 These will be your credentials for your new Linux environment, and can be the same, or different than your Windows credentials.

 The first thing we want to do with our fresh-off-the-shelf distro is check for and run updates!
 In Ubuntu, our package manager (like the app store, or Microsoft store) is called `apt`, and we'll use it a lot to get some key things installed.
 First of all, we're going to use it to update and upgrade our new system by first entering `sudo apt update`, which will fetch all of our available updates.
 > You'll notice that you're prompted for your password.
 This is because we're using `sudo`, which is our linux equivilent of 'Running as Administrator'.
+You'll also notice that your password does not appear on screen as you type it.
+Don't worry, this is just to protect you against people peering over your shoulder, the password is still being typed.

 Once that has completed (it could take a minute), we're going to run all of our new updates with `sudo apt upgrade`.
 This will prompt you with a `[y/n]`, so just type `y` and hit enter.